Seagate/seagate-exos-x-csi/README.md

 ## This project

-`exosx-csi` implements the **Container Storage Interface** in order to facilitate dynamic provisioning of persistent volumes on a Kubernetes cluster.
+This project implements the **Container Storage Interface** in order to facilitate dynamic provisioning of persistent volumes on a Kubernetes cluster.

 All Exos X based equipements share a common API.